crate/cratedb-guide/docs/integrate/visualize/grafana.rst

 In Grafana, dashboards are composed of individual blocks called panels, to which you can assign different visualization types and individual queries.
-First, click on *Add new panel*.
+First, click *Add new panel*.

 That will bring you to the panel creation page.
 Here you define the query for your panel, the type of visualization (like graphs, stats, tables, or bar charts), and the time range.
-Grafana offers a lot of options for data visualization, so this guide will showcase two simple use-cases.
+Grafana offers a lot of options for data visualization, so this guide will showcase two simple use cases.
 It is recommended to look into the documentation on `Grafana panels`_.

 To create a panel, you start by defining the query.
 To do that click on the